Hamzazaheer721/Natour/readme.md

 It decides how element fragments should be rendered when broken across different multiple lines, columns or pages.
 -> box-declaration-break: clone
-Each element is rendered independently, with specified border, padding and margin wrapping each fragment. border-radius, border-image, and box-shadow are applied to each fragment independtly. background is also drawn independently to each fragment, which means that background-image with background-repat: no-repeat may nevertheless repeat multiple times
+Each element is rendered independently, with specified border, padding and margin wrapping each fragment. border-radius, border-image, and box-shadow are applied to each fragment independently. background is also drawn independently to each fragment, which means that background-image with background-repeat: no-repeat may nevertheless repeat multiple times

 ==> background-blend-mode <==

 Specifies the blending mode of each background layer (color / image)

 ////////////// NOTE /////////////

 Sometimes, when the child div is put into parent, the border-radius of the parent is lost, because child overflows it

 ===> Quick FIX <===

 give overflow:hidden to parent;

 ===> NOTE <====

 Clip path in google chrome breaks the overflow property

 //////// NOTE ///////////